theHostileNegotiator/KWBandage/PatchNotes.md

 	* Created new Rubble model with debris and have a noise modifier applied (Stygs)
 5. Geometry is a box unlike other walkers which use cylinder
 	* Changed geometry shape to cylinder
+6. Railgun missing Distortion Effect
+	* Added Laser Draw and State to the Game Object
 #### Harvester
 1. The Tiberium meter on the rear of the Harvesters shows when destroyed, conflicting with the destruction model
 	* Tiberium meter is hidden when destroyed